 Keeping Singapore the Best Country for Business

-The report indicates two things Singapore can do to keep its lead.
+The report indicates two important things Singapore and its government can do to keep its lead.

-First of all, there is a very strong correlation between the countries that improved the most on the 10 topics and the number of regulatory reforms that those countries had in any year.
-Myanmar is mentioned here with 45 reforms made the previous year.
+First of all, there’s a very strong correlation between the nations which improved most on the 10 topics and the number of regulatory reforms those countries had in any given year.
+Myanmar is praised with its 45 reforms made during the previous year.

-Comparison across the 10 topics reveals that Singapore will have to put a lot of effort into making reforms.
+Comparison across the 10 topics reveals Singapore must put forth greater effort toward making reforms.
 Namely, they must improve the processes of registering property, getting credit, and trading across borders.
-These are the areas Singapore’s closest competitors are catching up in.

-Singapore must not be complacent if they truly wish to keep their place as the best country for business.
-They must continuously improve their business environment to stay in the lead.
+Singapore can’t be complacent if they truly wish to keep their place as the best country for business.
+They must continue improving their business environment to stay in first place.

 Skip the Next Western Recession